Chadowo/aniruby/README.md

 you'll need the dimensions of each individual sprite on your spritesheet, in the example provided each sprite in the spritesheet is 32x32.

-That is the bare mininum, you can specify filter type (retro in gosu's API), looping and duration (for each individual frame too!).
+That is the bare minimum, you can specify filter type (retro in gosu's API), looping and duration (for each individual frame too!).

 provided you have the initilization right, you need to `update` your animation for it